Kiplingcotes Derby: History

-In 1930, the racers had to deal with 3 ft snowdrifts, and as The Times stated in case of no racers turning up to run the Derby, "..there is always some country youth keeping a watchful eye in case no entry is made by 11 o'clock.
+In 1930 the racers had to deal with 3 ft snowdrifts, and as The Times stated in case of no racers turning up, "..there is always some country youth keeping a watchful eye in case no entry is made by 11 o'clock.
 If such a thing happened, the youth would put in his entry on some old dobbin released from plough[ing] a field...."
 During the harsh winter of 1947, no one was daring enough to take part, and so one local farmer took it upon himself to lead a lone horse around the course, ensuring that the historic race would survive.
-The race normally takes 10 minutes to complete, but the farmer was contending with 4 ft snowdrifts, and so had to often dismount and clear a path, before taking his horse through.
+The race normally takes 10 minutes to complete, but the farmer was contending with 4 ft snowdrifts, and so had to often dismount and clear a path before taking his horse through.
 It took an hour and 20 minutes for him to complete the course.
 During the 2001 UK foot-and-mouth crisis the race was once again reduced to one horse and rider.
 In 2018 the race was cancelled after the course was waterlogged, and again a single horse was led round the course.
 The 2020 event was kept going by just two riders and their horses (Ferkin and Harry) because of the COVID-19 pandemic to preserve the race.

-The race is held to be the oldest Derby held in England, having started in 1519, and using the same course since 1664.
-The Grand National was inaugurated in 1844, and the Epsom Derby was first run in 1779.
+The race is deemed to be the oldest horse-race held in England, having started in 1519 and using the same course since 1664.
+The Grand National was inaugurated in 1836 (first official race in 1839) and the Epsom Derby was first run in 1780.
+The latest winner in 2025 was Sunny ridden by Sophie Faulkener-Smith, and the history of the race is covered in a book, 'The Kiplingcotes Derby & Newmarket town Plate' written by John Slusar.